mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

         methodC() {...}
     }

-where *Subtype* will automatically embed *Base*, one can call *.methodA()* on an instance of *Subtype*, and all classes subtyping Base will support *.methodB()* - will not work in Rust.
-In Rust one can achieve a similar effect with the following idiom:
+where *Subtype* will automatically embed *Base*, one can call *.methodA()* on an instance of *Subtype*, and all classes subtyping Base will support *.methodB()* - will not work in Rust (without abusing the Deref trait which would give the odd behavior that *Subtype would only return the Base part of Subtype).
+Nonetheless, in Rust one can achieve a similar effect with the following idiom:

     struct Base {
         fieldA : atype,